zhangdq/AndroidImageLoader-1/README.md

 	ImageLoader.getInstance().setImage(url, imageView, activity);

-Or if you don't want to a loading drawable:
+Or if you don't want a loading drawable:

 	boolean setDefDrawable = false;
 	ImageLoader.getInstance().setImage(url, imageView, activity, setDefDrawable);

-Third:
+Thirdly:

-	Thats it!
+	...Thats it!

+The image will be downloaded, saved to the disk & resized to best support the users screen size.

 Android Image Loader also has methods to clean out old files from the on disk image cache.
 You can delete images that haven't been used for 2 days by: